farhansharif75/ML_Metabolomics/ML_Master/README.md

 - Config 4 → One-vs-Rest (OvR) version of Config 0
 - Config 5 → One-vs-Rest (OvR) version of Config 3

 According to the scikit-learn documentation, SVMs (in all multiclass scenarios) and Logistic Regression (when multi_class='ovr' or using solvers such as 'liblinear') use a one-vs-rest (OvR) strategy by default.

 In contrast, the other four models (XGBoost, Multilayer Perceptron/Simple Neural Network, Random Forest, and Linear Discriminant Analysis) handle multiclass classification natively.

 To enforce a consistent OvR approach across all models, we wrap the base estimators with OneVsRestClassifier in the pipeline, ensuring that feature selection and dimensionality reduction steps are applied in the appropriate location.

-For feature selection, our pipelines incorporate SelecKBest() from sklearn, using the ANOVA F-value as the scoring function (f_classif) by default.
+or feature selection, our pipelines incorporate SelecKBest() from sklearn, using the ANOVA F-value as the scoring function (f_classif) by default.
 Only this scoring function was used to produce our results, but other suitable scoring functions for classification tasks are: chi2, mutual_info_classif, though there are some caveats in their usage.

 In this subfolder, model training, cross-validation results, and optimisation for all configurations are included.